miniedattu/MM_CarPark/carpark-guide-copy.md

 **Stuck?**
 Here are some some hints to help you complete this task:

 Even though we often think of exceptions last, we generally want to put them first in our method definitions.
-This is because exceptions are, well, exceptional.
+This is because exceptions are exceptional.
 We want to handle them first and then handle the normal flow of the method.
 This is called a **guard pattern** and is a common pattern in Python and other languages.
 Let's do that now.
 Add the following code to the top of the `register` method:

    ```python